abdelshok/abdelshok.github.io/README.md

 I've since deployed another personal website, which you can find [here](https://www.abdelshokair.tech).

 There is still value in this file though.
 I'm specifically talking about the reading list I included back then.
-If anyone is reading this at some point in time and wants to a few other books to their [tsundoku](https://en.wikipedia.org/wiki/Tsundoku), here it is.
+If anyone is reading this at some point in time, anywhere in the world, and wants to a add a few other books to their [tsundoku](https://en.wikipedia.org/wiki/Tsundoku), here it is.

 In a way, these books can all tell you a little bit (or a lot) about me :)